DongYuls/DongYuls.github.io/_posts/2018-07-11-ubuntu-on-windows-tutorial.md

 #### 3. Open a Specific Port in Firewall for SSH

-You should allow the port number that you set for SSH.
-This has already been addressed in the [last post]({% post_url 2018-06-01-remote_windows_tutorial %}).
+You should allow the port number that you have set for SSH above (e.g. 1234).

 <br/>